coldshrine/study-notes/databricks-certified-data-engineer-professional/analytics/amazon_EMR.md

 ## Key Features

 - **Managed Big Data Frameworks**: EMR makes it easy to run distributed computing frameworks like **Apache Hadoop, Apache Spark, Apache Hive, Apache HBase, and others**.
 These frameworks are essential for processing massive datasets across large clusters, and EMR manages the complexity of deploying and maintaining them.

+- **Scalable Infrastructure**: Amazon EMR allows you to resize clusters dynamically based on your workload.
+Whether you're processing a small dataset or performing complex analytics on petabytes of data, you can scale your clusters up or down to optimize both performance and cost.